RECURRING EVENTS & ACTIVITIES:

 annually by the Goleta Noontime Rotary Club.

-Montecito Bank & Trust and The Towbes Group are pleased to sponsor free miniature-train rides on Saturday, July 23, 2011.
+The Towbes Group is pleased to sponsor free miniature-train rides during Goleta Railroad Days.

 Free rides are also an integral part of the Super Saturday! and Great Goleta Rail Race events.